dappforce/subsocial-docs/docs/develop/SubsocialGraphQL.md

         "space": {
           "id": "1",
           "name": "Subsocial",
-          "summary": "Subsocial is an open protocol for decentralized social networks and marketplaces.
-It's built with Substrate and IPFS.
-Learn more"
+          "summary": "Subsocial is a web3 social networking platform built to support the social apps of the future.
+These apps will feature built-in monetization methods and censorship resistance, where users own their content and social graphs.\n\nSubsocial is a one-of-a-kind in the Polkadot ecosystem, and designed..."
         }
       }
     ]